Uniform price auction with quantity constraints

-We assume that the information structure is {\it semi}-complete in the sense that both $v_i$ and $q_i$ for $i = 1, \ldots, n$ are common knowledge among bidders, though they are not known to the seller of the good.
+Let us assume that both $v_i$ and $q_i$ for $i = 1, \ldots, n$ are common knowledge among bidders.
 This assumption may not be unreasonable for markets in which the same set of well-established bidders interact frequently.
+We also assume that the seller knows $q_i$'s throughout the paper.
 We can find the equilibrium by the following procedure.